MicrosoftDocs/SupportArticles-docs/Office/Client/access/string-data-right-truncation.md

 ## Symptoms

-When Microsoft Access tries to update the **varchar(max)** column in a textbox control on a form or in the datasheet view of a table or query, the following error occurs:
+When Microsoft Access tries to update the `varchar(max)` data type in a textbox control on a form or in the datasheet view of a table or query, you receive the following error message:

 > String data, right truncation (#0)